samarasleal/solitaire-speech-features-ml/README.md

 - documentation describing the speech-feature columns;
 - citation information for the associated publication and Zenodo record.

+## Data availability

+The dataset is not stored in this GitHub repository.
+It is available through the associated Zenodo record, subject to the license and access conditions described there.

 ## How to cite

 If you use this resource, please cite both the associated publication and this Zenodo record.